biowpn/bioweapon/_posts/2024-06-05-using-namespaces-effectively.md

 # inline namespaces

 Namespaces can provide multi-versioning *within* a library.
-This is useful when multiple verions of the same entities need to co-exist in the same codebase.
+This is useful when multiple versions of the same entities need to co-exist in the same codebase.

 For example: